 Manuel Morales in the Biology Department, Hopkins Forest conducts studies of ant (Formica sp.) and tree hopper (Publilia sp.) mutualism in goldenrod (Solidago altissima) fields.
 His field-based experiments have been conducted in the fields along Northwest Hill Road.
 Past experiments have tested the effect of fertilization of S. altissima on the their Publilia colonies.
 More on Dr. Morales’ research.

 Northern Saw-Whet Owl Migration Banding

-2020 marked the nineteenth season of banding Northern Saw-whet Owls (NSWO) during their fall migration at Hopkins Forest.
-The station operated on 32 evenings from early October to mid-November–using an audio-lure and mist nets to capture and band these small, migratory owls.
+In the past, Hopkins Forest has banded Northern Saw-whet Owls (NSWO) during their fall migration.
+In 2020, for instance, the station operated on 32 evenings from early October to mid-November–using an audio-lure and mist nets to capture and band these small, migratory owls.
 The station captured 207, mostly female, NSWOs during this period.
 Of these captures, seven had been previously banded at other stations.
 In addition, several owls that we had banded in previous years were recaptured at various stations in the Eastern U.S. More on the 2020 season.
 Continued recoveries of HMF banded owls at other stations will yield additional information on their migration routes and timing, growth, survivorship and molt progressions.
-Come visit our banding season in the fall.
+In the future, banded owls will be tracked using a motus tower.

 Undergraduates at Williams have undertaken numerous research projects, including honors thesis research, on a variety of topics over the past thirty years.
 Other opportunities for undergraduates include research assistantships, independent studies, Winter Study projects and summer employment.
 Although funded positions are generally reserved for Williams College students, consideration would be given to individuals from other areas where feasible.
 Check the Summer Opportunities page if you might be interested in working at Hopkins Forest this summer.